swethatanamala/swethatanamala.github.io/_posts/2018-09-13-summary-of-rcnn-paper.md

 ## Paper
 - Title: Rich feature hierarchies for accurate object detection and semantic segmentation ([R-CNN](https://arxiv.org/abs/1311.2524))
 - Submission date: 11 Nov 2013
 - This paper is very long and does not have typical division of sections like architecture, training and experiments.
-All are explained combinedly under object detection and semantic segmentation respectively.
+Everything is explained together in two sections: object detection and semantic segmentation.

 ## Key Contributions
 - This network aims to get better performance on object detection as well as semantic segmentation.
 - Developed an approach that combines two key insights:
     + To apply high-capacity convolutional neural networks (CNNs) to bottom-up region proposals in order to localize and segment objects.
     + When labeled training data is scarce, supervised pre-training for an auxiliary task, followed by domain-specific fine tuning, yields a significant performance boost.
+- In this paper, authors answered the question "To what extent do the CNN classification results on ImageNet generalize to object detection results on the PASCAL VOC Challenge?"
 - This paper is the first to show that a CNN can lead to dramatically higher object detection performance on PASCAL VOC.

 ## R-CNN